coddelin/docs-v8-JsEngine/blog/understanding-ecmascript-part-2.md

 ---
-title: 'Understanding the ECMAScript spec, part 2'
+title: "Understanding the ECMAScript spec, part 2"
-author: '[Marja Hölttä](https://twitter.com/marjakh), speculative specification spectator'
+author: "[Marja Hölttä](https://twitter.com/marjakh), speculative specification spectator"
 avatars:
   - marja-holtta
 date: 2020-03-02
 tags:
   - ECMAScript
   - Understanding ECMAScript
-description: 'Tutorial on reading the ECMAScript specification, part 2'
+description: "Tutorial on reading the ECMAScript specification, part 2"
-tweet: '1234550773629014016'
+tweet: "1234550773629014016"
 ---

 Let’s practice our awesome spec reading skills some more.
 If you haven’t had a look at the previous episode, now it’s a good time to do so!